damianb/node-heello/README.md

 Under active development.
 Heello-interaction API mostly firm.

-Initial obtainment of `authorization_code` is up to **$developer** unfortunately; no OOB methodology is present for obtaining an authorization_code with minimal user interaction.
+Initial obtainment of `authorization_code` is up to **$developer** unfortunately; no solid methodology is present for obtaining an authorization_code with minimal user interaction.

-See `test/authed.js` for an (ugly) example on how to do it.
+If you *need* a refresh token for your application, however, please reference package [heello-refreshtoken](https://github.com/damianb/heello-refreshtoken) for a method of obtaining a refresh token fairly easily for testing.

 ## todo

 * file upload support (media uploads!)
-* emit warning when nearing rate limit?

 ## tests